 Another interesting simulator is the \textit{Intelligent Human Simulator (InHuS)} \cite{inhus_favier21a, inhus_favier21b}.
-This simulator is meant to control the movement of the human agents in another simulator.
+This simulator is meant to control the movement of human agents in another simulator.
 It also includes a small set of human individual behaviors, as \textit{HuNavSim} does.
 In contrast to \textit{InHuS}, our simulator employs a powerful and flexible tool, behavior trees \cite{behavior_trees}, to define and drive particular human behaviors.
-These trees can be also easily modified and extended.
-Moreover, \textit{InHuS} is based on ROS 1 and, mainly, it employs a navigation system devised for robots, \textit{HATEB2} \cite{hateb2_teja20}, to control human movements.
+These trees can also be easily modified and extended.
+Moreover, \textit{InHuS} is based on ROS 1 and it mainly employs a navigation system devised for robots, \textit{HATEB2} \cite{hateb2_teja20}, to control human movements.
 This could lead to more unrealistic crowd movement than simulators based on specific crowd movement models.

 \textit{SocNavBench}\footnote{\url{https://github.com/CMU-TBD/SocNavBench}} \cite{socnavbench_Biswas21} follows a different approach.
 It is a simulator-based benchmark with pre-recorded real-world pedestrian data replayed.
-The main drawback of this tool is that pedestrians trajectories are replayed from open-source datasets and, therefore, the effects of robot motions in pedestrians' paths is not considered.
-That makes difficult to obtain a realistic evaluation of the human-aware navigation.
+The main drawback of this tool is that pedestrians' trajectories are replayed from open-source datasets and, therefore, the effects of robot motions in pedestrians' paths are not considered.
+That makes it difficult to obtain a realistic evaluation of the human-aware navigation.

 Other approaches are devised for training, testing, and benchmarking learning-based navigation agents in dynamic environments.
-For instance, \textit{Arena-Rosnav} \cite{arena_kastner2021} allows to train obstacle avoidance approaches based on Deep Reinforcement Learning.
-It makes use of \textit{Pedsim} library to lead the pedestrians' movements.
+For instance, \textit{Arena-Rosnav} \cite{arena_kastner2021} allow for the training of obstacle avoidance approaches based on Deep Reinforcement Learning.
+It makes use of \textit{Pedsim} library to guide pedestrians' movements.
 Then, \textit{Arena-Rosnav} was extended to include navigation benchmarking, \textit{Arena-Bench} \cite{arena-bench}, and a larger set of utilities for development and benchmarking (\textit{Arena-rosnav 2.0} \cite{arena-rosnav2023}).
-For the simulation and training of reinforcement learning agents in spaces shared with humans, we found \textit{SocialGym 2.0} \cite{holtz2022socialgym, socialgym2023}, which also uses \textit{Pedsim} library to simulate the human navigation.
-These tools do not include particular human behavior nor a complete and specific set of metrics for human-aware navigation.
+For the simulation and training of reinforcement learning agents in spaces shared with humans, we found \textit{SocialGym 2.0} \cite{holtz2022socialgym, socialgym2023}, which also uses the \textit{Pedsim} library to simulate human navigation.
+These tools do not include particular human behaviors nor a specific set of metrics for human-aware navigation.